 - 12. Effective 0600 hours on 28 February 2021, interregional travel between the Alert Level 3 Area (Auckland) and the Alert Level 2 Area (the rest of New Zealand) will be restricted.
-Travel is only permitted for the following reasons: - o travelling: - to provide an service or business listed in [Schedule 3] of Order; or - to provide an service or business listed in an exemption gazetted by the Director-General of Health; or - as a person who is exempted from the Order, pursuant to clause 45; or as an enforcement officer - o maintaining a shared childcare arrangement; or - o providing urgent care for a child, if there is no other person available to provide that care in the Alert Level Area that it is needed; or - o providing urgent care for a person in a critical or terminally ill condition, if there is no other person available to provide that care in the Alert Level Area that it is needed; or - o attending an appointment with a health service; or - o attending Court, tribunal, New Zealand Parole Board hearing or another judicial institution; or - o leaving or relocating a home, or place of residence, on court order; or - o travelling to a home, or place of residence, after detention or determination; or - o leaving New Zealand (including travelling to a managed isolation or quarantine facility immediately before leaving New Zealand); or - o travelling to preserve life or safety; or
+Travel is only permitted for the following reasons: - travelling: - to provide an service or business listed in [Schedule 3] of Order; or - to provide an service or business listed in an exemption gazetted by the Director-General of Health; or - as a person who is exempted from the Order, pursuant to clause 45; or as an enforcement officer - o maintaining a shared childcare arrangement; or - providing urgent care for a child, if there is no other person available to provide that care in the Alert Level Area that it is needed; or - providing urgent care for a person in a critical or terminally ill condition, if there is no other person available to provide that care in the Alert Level Area that it is needed; or - o attending an appointment with a health service; or - o attending Court, tribunal, New Zealand Parole Board hearing or another judicial institution; or - o leaving or relocating a home, or place of residence, on court order; or - $\circ$ $\;$ travelling to a home, or place of residence, after detention or determination; or - leaving New Zealand (including travelling to a managed isolation or quarantine facility immediately before leaving New Zealand); or - o travelling to preserve life or safety; or

-- o returning home (e.g. a person ordinarily lives in Auckland and need to get back from another region of New Zealand, or needs to leave Auckland to get to their home in another region); or - o relocating home or business on a permanent or long-term basis; or - o returning home after arriving in New Zealand (and after completion of isolation/quarantine where applicable) - collecting a person who has returned to New Zealand as is returning home (and after completion of isolation/quarantine where applicable); or - collecting or accompanying a tūpāpaku or deceased person, but only if the total number of people collecting or accompanying the tūpāpaku or deceased person (including the person operating the vehicle) is no more than 10; or - o providing care, or enable care to be provided, for pets or other animals, but only if- - a breach of the Animal Welfare Act 1999 could result if the care were not provided; and - the travel between alert level areas is necessary to provide the care or enable it to be provided; or - travelling to Auckland Airport and are leaving by air (with a transit period of 24 hours or less if transiting by air) to undertake travel described in the list above; or - o accompanying a person, where necessary, for the travel listed above; or - travelling directly through Auckland (or via permitted airport transfer) between home and work, if both the home and place of work are in Alert Level 2 areas; or - o travelling under an exemption granted by the Director General of Health; or - 13.
+- returning home (e.g. a person ordinarily lives in Auckland and need to get back from another region of New Zealand, or needs to leave Auckland to get to their home in another region); or - $\circ$ $\;$ relocating home or business on a permanent or long-term basis; or - returning home after arriving in New Zealand (and after completion of isolation/quarantine where applicable) - collecting a person who has returned to New Zealand as is returning home (and after completion of isolation/quarantine where applicable); or - collecting or accompanying a tūpāpaku or deceased person, but only if the total number of people collecting or accompanying the tūpāpaku or deceased person (including the person operating the vehicle) is no more than 10; or - o providing care, or enable care to be provided, for pets or other animals, but only if- - a breach of the Animal Welfare Act 1999 could result if the care were not provided; and - the travel between alert level areas is necessary to provide the care or enable it to be provided; or - travelling to Auckland Airport and are leaving by air (with a transit period of 24 hours or less if transiting by air) to undertake travel described in the list above; or - o accompanying a person, where necessary, for the travel listed above; or - travelling directly from one part of New Zealand that is in AL2, through Auckland, to another part of New Zealand that is in AL2, or to go overseas, either to return home, or for work, which can include travelling to Auckland Airport with a transiting period of 24 hours or less; or - o travelling under an exemption granted by the Director General of Health; or - 13.
 Transport operators should not carry passengers, between Auckland and the rest of New Zealand, which are not travelling for a permitted reason.
 In some cases passengers are required to provide documentary evidence to support their reason for travel.
 Recommended documents, which the passenger must/should provide to support their reason for travel, can be found at Appendix B. If you are uncertain about the situation with respect to permitted movements, please email essentialtransport@transport.govt.nz